 State Department leaders frequently testify to congressional committees regarding many subjects within their area of responsibility.
 They also speak on these topics to audiences throughout the country and the world.

-OctThe Department of State Meeting with the American Immigration Lawyers Association (AILA)
+NovNational Visa Center Meeting with American Immigration Lawyers Association (AILA)